edgedb/create-t3-turbo-edgedb/README.md

 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Drizzle schema to the database
+# Initialize EdgeDB project (will install the CLI if not already installed)
-pnpm db:push
+pnpm dlx edgedb project init
 ```

 ### 2. Configure Expo `dev`-script